Dr Paul Tonson

 Mont Albert North

 After three years seminary teaching in Papua New Guinea, I came to Melbourne in 1994 to write a PhD (Deakin) thesis on the figure of Lot (Genesis 19), representing those, like me, who find themselves on the edge of traditional faith.
-This research highlighted the mix of contrasting theologies found in the Bible and undergirds my pluralist understanding of religions.
+This research confirmed my sense that there is a mix of contrasting theologies found in the Bible and undergirds my pluralist understanding of religions.

 • Work